private-octopus/picoquic/doc/zero_rtt.md

 just before issuing this callback on the server, so zero RTT data is never accepted or submitted to the application after that callback is issued.

+Data queued by the client after the callback `picoquic_callback_almost_ready` will always be sent as 1RTT data, and cannot be replayed by attackers.